-The 5 safest cities in the post-pandemic world
+the 5 safest cities in the post-pandemic world

 The city also continues to provide “corona guides” to guide people, as well as providing ample signage and clear markings to create space between outdoor groups.

-The country’s community spirit, best summed up in the Danish word samfundssind, it also allows citizens to work together and trust each other—including government officials—to create safer living conditions.
+The country’s community spirit, best summed up in the Danish word samfundssind, also allows citizens to work together and trust each other — including government officials — to create safer living conditions.

 The Safe Cities Index found a high correlation between controlling corruption and safer cities, so it’s no surprise that Denmark’s ranking as one of the least corrupt countries in the world has allowed its citizens to trust their institutions and each other during the pandemic.